microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.

-5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.
+5. Open the Command Palette with `Ctrl/CMD+Shift+P` or press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

 ## Testing the Definition

 This definition includes some test code that will help you verify it is working as expected on your system.
 Follow these steps:

-1. If this is your first time using a development container, follow [these steps](https://code.visualstudio.com/docs/remote/containers#_getting-started) to setup your machine.
-2. Clone this repository
+1. Follow steps 1-4 from the above [section](#adding-the-definition-to-your-project).
-3. Fill in the values for the environment variables in the [`.devcontainer/devcontainer.env` file](https://code.visualstudio.com/docs/remote/containers-advanced#_option-2-use-an-env-file)
+2. Fill in the values for the environment variables in the [`.devcontainer/devcontainer.env` file](https://code.visualstudio.com/docs/remote/containers-advanced#_option-2-use-an-env-file)
    - This file allows customization of the environment variables and the values needed for the terraform tasks.

-4. Start VS Code, press <kbd>F1</kbd>, and select Remote-Containers: Open Folder in Container...and select the `containers/azure-terraform` folder
+3. Open the Command Palette with `Ctrl/CMD+Shift+P` or press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

-   - A sample test-project in the `containers/azure-terraform/test-project` folder has been added where we create and execute the basic Terraform configuration that will provision a new Azure Resource Group.

-5. VS Code tasks have been configured to run commonly used commands.
-These can be accessed via `CTRL/CMD+SHIFT+P` > `Tasks: Run Tasks`.
+4. Execute the basic Terraform configuration that will provision a new Azure Resource Group.
+VS Code tasks have been configured to run commonly used commands.
+These can be accessed via `Ctrl/CMD+Shift+P` > `Tasks: Run Tasks`.

    ![Run Terraform Tasks](test-project/assets/Terraform_tasks.png)

-Once the settings are configured, you can begin executing terraform commands.
 A more detailed explanation of the tasks can be found in the next [section](#running-the-tasks).

 ## Running the Tasks

 Once the environment settings are configured with the `.devcontainer/devcontainer.env`, you can begin executing terraform commands.
 VS Code tasks have been configured to run each of the commonly used terraform commands.
-These can be accessed via `CTRL/CMD+SHIFT+P` > `Tasks: Run Tasks`.

 - `az login`: login to Azure and set your default subscription
 - `terraform create backend`: create (if it does not exists) a remote azurerm backend (storage account)